-How on early does a woman follow that?
+How on earth does a woman follow that?
 With a redemption story that leaves us in a state of grace and affirmed in our humanity.
 And Fleabag achieves this by, yes, romantically pursuing a Hot Priest.
 The attraction here is less about the taboo nature of her focused desire but the realization that Fleabag and Hot Priest (played by Andrew Scott) share a level of true affection few people ever experience.
-Not only does he see through her B.S., he can also tell when she’s breaking the fourth wall to confide in the unseen viewer, robbing her of any emotional hiding place.
+Not only does he see through her B.S., he can also tell when she's breaking the fourth wall to confide in the unseen viewer, robbing her of any emotional hiding place.

 Left with no choice but to be genuine and honest with each other, the pair surrender to the inevitable truth that sometimes the most divine aspects of living, like finding true love, are more important than adhering to dogma.
 And in its sacrilegious way, this makes "Fleabag" one of the television's most sacred works of, if not humanism, then maybe the church of the human heart.